brandonhudson/PyBuilder/README.md

 ```
   <include file="path/to/file[.html][.js][.php]"></include>
 ```
-At this time, pyBuilder reads and inserts the dependent file into the parent file, building an entirely new file (with the same name) inside a newly created build/ directory.
+At this time, PyBuilder reads and inserts the dependent file into the parent file, building an entirely new file (with the same name) inside a newly created build/ directory.

 ####How To Use It####
 1) Add pyBuilder.py to your project directory